basilkjose/Human-Activity-Recognition/README.md

 After modelling we made a conclusion that with human engineered faetures(561 features) we got almost 96% accuracy.For raw data(without any feature engineering) lstm modeling we almost got 91% accuracy this because of deep learning models can automatically generate features.

+##To_Do

+* Today we can also use heart rate sensor data.
+* Convert this model into a andriod smart app taht can detect activities